Geary Boulevard Improvement Project

 Giới thiệu Dự án (Project Introduction)

-The SFMTA is working to implement transit and safety improvements along the Geary corridor.
+The SFMTA is working to improve transit and safety along the Geary corridor.
 The first phase of work, called the Geary Rapid Project, was completed on schedule in fall 2021 and resulted in significant transit and safety improvements, including up to 18% faster bus travel times, a 37% improvement in transit reliability, and an 81% reduction in excessive speeding by private vehicles.

 Diagram showing upgrades planned as part of the Geary Boulevard Improvement Project: 1) Dedicated bus lanes adjacent to the parking lane; 2) Bus stop changes such as removals and relocations; 3) Pedestrian bulb-outs and other safety improvements; 4) Bus bulb-outs (sidewalk extensions at bus stops)

-Learn more about the key project proposals:
+Learn more about the key project features:

 Tình Trạng Dự Án (Project Status)